For more information contact:

 Written disputes must be submitted before 120 days have passed from the time of the transaction.
-After 120 days have passed it cannot be disputed and the department must expense the transaction.
-The cardholder’s department is liable for the amount of any disputable transaction not reported within this time period.
+After 120 days have passed charges may not be disputed and the department must expense the transaction.
+The cardholder’s department is liable for the amount of any disputable transaction not reported within 120 days of the charge.

 If goods are to be returned, the cardholder must take all the following actions:

 - Obtain return authorization from the supplier and include this authorization inside and on exterior of the box.

 - Contact the campus central receiving department for pickup (see BPPM 70.14).

 - Secure the appropriate credit from the vendor when the goods are returned.

 - Attach the itemized documentation for each transaction verification related.

 - Verify that all three retained document sources match for each transaction and contain no discrepancies or issues of any kind.